pnp/sp-dev-fx-webparts/samples/react-VideoLibrary/README.md

 In the future I wan to modify this webpart to link a Sharepoint list with the video channel so that users can enter addition metadata for th evideo and be anle to search/filter the videos using this metadata.
+Hopefully we'll have am Office UI Fabric Caousellto test with soon!